- Composition and operation

 - Identify and endorse new RCE-GWS members or associate members

-- Identify potential RCE partner projects for our students to become involved in
+- Identify potential RCE partner projects and potential areas for students to become involved in

 - These services are provided by the RCE-GWS host institution, Western Sydney University